Vman45/dropbox-share-it/README.md

 3. Edit the script file and supply your Dropbox base directory (if not default) at the following variable:

         DROPBOX_FOLDER
-4. Edit the script file and supply the path for your url shortener at the following variable:
+4. Edit the script file and supply the path for your preferred url shortener at the following variable:

         URL_SHORTENER
 5. Make the script file executable: